RHUL-CS-Projects/graphfellow/docs/html.md

 ## Overriding config in the HTML

-The [settings & config docs](settings) are normally provided via JSON or JavaScript, but it's also possible to pass some in via the HTML.
+GraphFellow's [settings & config](settings) are normally provided via JSON or JavaScript, but it's also possible to pass some in via the HTML.

 You can specifiy _some_ config in the `data-graph-config` attribute of the